tomlowndes/tomlowndes.github.io/_drafts/auto-folder-creator.md

 ---
 layout: post
-title: Supercharge Your Creative Workflow: Automating Project Folder Creation
+title: Supercharge Your Creative Workflow -  Automating Project Folder Creation
 tags: draft
 excerpt: If you're anything like me, you know that keeping your projects organized is crucial to maintaining your sanity and productivity.
 summary: If you're anything like me, you know that keeping your projects organized is crucial to maintaining your sanity and productivity
 image: Image for Social Media (1200x630 px for open graph)
 comments: false
 ---

-# Supercharge Your Creative Workflow: Automating Project Folder Creation

 If you're anything like me, you know that keeping your projects organized is crucial to maintaining your sanity and productivity.
 But let's face it—manually creating folders for every new project can be a real drag.
 My new solution that will hopefully streamline my workflow and ensure a uniform filing structure: a simple yet powerful Python script.